 Bake sale- Channel your inner Mrs. Fields and host a bake sale with your friends.
 Set up a table at work, outside of a grocery store or at a local business!

-Pennies for Paws- Decorate a shoe box with puppies and kittens, and create a sign encouraging co-workers/classmates to donate their spare change to help homeless pets.
+Pennies for Paws- Decorate a shoe box with puppies and kittens, and create a sign encouraging co-workers/classmates to donate their spare change to help homeless pets and horses.
 Leave the box in a high-traffic area at work.

 Garage sale- Gather up all of that extra stuff collecting dust in the basement and attic—and ask your friends and family to do the same—then pick a Saturday or Sunday to host a garage sale!
-Make a sign explaining all proceeds will go to help homeless pets, and have a donation jar available.
+Make a sign explaining all proceeds will go to help homeless pets and horses, and have a donation jar available.

 Host a DFL Denim Dress Down Day- Ask your office to have a “DFL Denim Day” where co-workers who make a donation can wear jeans.

 Used-book sale- Everyone has books that have been sitting on shelves or in boxes for years.
 Ask your friends, family and neighbors to donate books they no longer want and set up a weekend book sale in your front yard, or get co-workers involved and host it at work!